wxliu07/wxliu07/README.md

 ## ❤️ I Love to Share and Work

 * :paintbrush:  I am currently studying at [**Hefei University of Technology**](https://www.hfut.edu.cn/), which is a great university.
 Recently, I have been preparing to pursue a master's degree without taking the exam.
 My research interests are **distributed computing and computer architecture**.:book:
-* :rocket: I am currently writing some amateur course experiments and open source projects, and more interesting projects can be found on [**my GitHub repo**](https://github.com/wxliu07?tab=repositories). :muscle:
+* :rocket: I am currently writing some amateur course experiments and open source projects, and more interesting projects can be found on [**My GitHub Repo**](https://github.com/wxliu07?tab=repositories). :muscle:
 * :❤️ I like eating 🍉,  playing 🏓, sleeping in 🛌 and 📺 [Bilibili](<https://www.bilibili.com>).
 * :💬 Be free to ask me about anything [here](https://github.com/wxliu07/wxliu07/issues).